 |Land of the Rising Moon

-If facing STRAIGHT & NARROW, head downhill to the left, passing MOON TIDE and then a rubble-filled gully.
+If facing Straight and Narrow, head downhill to the left, passing MOON TIDE and then a rubble-filled gully.
 Stay to the right, up and over some boulders, and you'll see BLADE RUNNER straight ahead- a clean, less-than-vertical dihedral with a very thin crack.

 Mostly nuts (all sizes) and smallish cams.
 A couple of hand-sized pieces.